alxmrtnz/alxmrtnz.github.io/_posts/thoughts/2018-5-2-react-and-redux-form.md

 featured-icon-alt: "Form Illustration"
 ---

-After just a few React projects, I grew to loathe setting up and managing forms.
 When I started learning and building with React, app development, data-binding, and state management were new to me and the idea of using <a href='https://reactjs.org/docs/forms.html#controlled-components' target="_blank" class="link--text-in-p">controlled components</a> to store and update input field values seemed like a lot of unnessesary overhead.

 Luckily, a coworker suggested I try out <a href='https://redux-form.com' target="_blank" class="link--text-in-p">Redux Form</a>, a library that helps you manage form state and validation in redux rather than in a component.